Why the name "Holy Sparks!"? Why not minyan, community, congregation, or chavurah?

 Merle Feld, author of A Spiritual Life, writes that, “A prayer is the articulation of something very particular at the core of one’s being, flung out into the universe.
 Perhaps it finds a mark, perhaps not.
 The essential thing is the articulation and the flinging.”

-And if you want to find out more about praying, making a connection, thinking about this notion of G!d, or about being Jewish/Jew-ish/Jew-friendly/Jew-curious, talk to our Rabbi.
+If you want to find out more about praying, making a connection, thinking about this notion of G!d, or about being the Holy Spark! of Divinity you were created to become, talk to our Rabbi.
 Those kinds of questions really make her day!

-In fact, Rabbi Morgan’s passion is helping people of all backgrounds and interests enhance their lives with a contemporary approach to spirituality, and Judaism, too.
-She is an independent Modern Rabbi, serving individuals rather than a synagogue.
-She believes the future belongs to emergent, grassroots, pop up ventures, in all arenas of life.
+In fact, Rabbi Morgan’s passion is helping people of all backgrounds and interests enhance their lives with a contemporary approach to spirituality.
+She is a Modern Rabbi, serving individuals rather than a synagogue, as a Community Rabbi.
+That means everyone, not just Jews.

-Holy Sparks! is part of that vibrant, interconnected future!
+Holy Sparks! is part of a vibrant, interconnected future!
 Come and be part of it!

 What's the catch?